Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 It was funny how *heavy* a phone could be.
 Most of the time it was an unconsidered thing, just a part of life on Earth that would sit in Allison's handbag or pocket - and thank *God* fashion had finally got its head around the idea that women wanted pockets that were more than decorative - to be ignored it until needed, at which point it would be fished out, used and returned, unheeded.

 It was like an extension of her own body in that regard.
 And just like an arm or leg, the weight of it only ever became apparent when it had become numb.
 Or, in this case, when she was staring at the phone working up the courage to hit "call".

 There was, as far as she could tell, no good reason for this.
 Xiù was a friend, good fun.
 She and Allison had hit it off pretty much the second she came aboard, and that bit of fun with Julian serving drinks while they watched *Mulan*...

 Well, that had all been good fun. *Very* good fun.
 Exciting, even.

 And...that was the problem.
 It had been *exciting:* not just the thrill of pushing the limits in her relationship with Julian, but...well.
 They could have pushed the boat out in private, but they'd chosen to invite Xiù in. *Allison* had chosen to invite Xiù in.
 Into something she wouldn't normally have shared with anybody, into her sex life and into her relationship with her boyfriend.

 And she had thoroughly enjoyed it.
-She'd enjoyed watching Xiù sneak glances at Julian, and not in a smug *'yeah, bitch, look what I got'* sense, but in...
+She'd enjoyed watching Xiù sneak glances at Julian, and not in a smug '*yeah, bitch, look what I got'* sense, but in...

 It rang.